inspircd/docs/docs/3/modules/showfile.md

 ### Description

-This module adds support for showing the contents
+This module adds support for showing the contents of files to users when they execute a command.

 ### Configuration